Two Bean Enchilada Casserole

 - Preheat the oven to 350F.
 Line a 9 X 13 (3 qt.) glass baking dish with the corn tortillas, breaking them in half as necessary to make sure the full surface is covered.
 Using a spoon, carefully spread the pinto beans over the tortillas.
 Once the tortillas are coated, add about ½ of the veggie mix and spread evenly across the dish.
 Spread about 1 cup of salsa over the veggie mix, add more as desired.
 Pour roughly ½ the cashew cream over the salsa and spread gently.
 Repeat this process again, starting with another layer of the corn tortillas.
 The cashew cream will be the final layer on the dish.

 - Bake the dish uncovered for about 40-45 minutes.
 If want to add cilantro, remove from the oven with about 15 minutes left and then top with fresh, chopped cilantro.
 Allow the cilantro to cook slightly on top.
 Once the dish is finished cooking, remove from the oven and allow it to cool (this will help it cut better).
 Top with diced avocado.

 - Slice the casserole and serve with greens and more salsa, as desired.
 Enjoy!

 - Makes enough for about 6-8.

-- *Cauliflower rice can be found at some health food stores.
+- *Cauliflower rice can be found at some grocery stores.
 I get mine at Trader Joe’s for pretty cheap.
 Costco was carrying it one point, but no longer sells it.
 It’s fairly easy to make in a food processor.
 Just wash and then chop the cauliflower.
 Add it to a food processor and pulse.
 Remove the larger pieces and then pour the rest into a bowl, add the cauliflower back in and pulse again until all the cauliflower reaches desired texture.